-- 1 What factors could have lead to the hypothermia? - 2 If a child has hypothermia, have you done a MASH referral? - 3 If a vulnerable adult with care needs has hypothermia (e.g. a disabled person being cared for by family), have you done an Adult Safeguarding Referral? - 4 If the patient is in a nursing home or residential care, have you done an Adult Safeguarding Referral/spoken to your Safeguarding Lead? - 5 Are there any other household members at risk, such as children or other vulnerable adults? - 6 Is there any Self-Neglect/Hoarding?
-Does the patient have mental capacity?
-If so, consider implementing the Multi-Agency Risk Assessment Framework (MARF) - 7 Does the patient have any history of severe mental illness, alcohol dependence or substance misuse? - 8 Are there any potential future risks to the individual and to the wider community e.g. use of unsafe open fires, where the chimney may not have been swept/old gas fires which could be hazardous? - 9 Is the patient a victim of economic (financial) abuse and cannot afford heating? - 10 Is there any risk of exploitation or cuckooing?
+- What factors could have led to the hypothermia? - If a child has hypothermia in the context of possible abuse or neglect, have you made a safeguarding children referral? - If an adult with care and support needs has hypothermia (e.g., a disabled person being cared for by family), have you considered raising an Adult Safeguarding Concern? - If the person is in a nursing home or residential care, have you considered raising an Adult Safeguarding Concern/spoken to your Safeguarding Lead? - Are there any other household members at risk, such as children or other adults with care and support needs? - Is there any Self-Neglect/Hoarding?
+Does the person have mental capacity?
+If so, consider appropriate action. - Does the person have any history of severe mental illness, alcohol dependence or substance misuse? - Are there any potential future risks to the individual and to the wider community e.g., use of unsafe open fires, where the chimney may not have been swept/old gas fires which could be hazardous? - Is the person a victim of economic (financial) abuse and cannot afford heating? - 10 Is there any risk of exploitation or cuckooina?